 - A. All components of the battery management system (BMS) are interconnected to ensure that no device connected to a battery is energized in any operating mode at any time. - B. To reduce the risk of confusion with live cables, all cables leading to or from the battery must be clearly marked, either marked with cable markers or with color-coded cables. - C. To avoid the risk of damage caused by improper installation or defective batteries, all measuring circuits connected to the battery must be protected by high-resistance circuits or appropriate fuse concepts.
-At least one fuse per measuring cablel / or measuring module absolutely necessary with 4 poles.
-Impedance measurement of at least 2 fuses. - D. For the operational safety of the battery management system (BMS), only measuring cables supplied by the original manufacturer may be used during installation / measuring modules be used with calibrated fuses. - E. The system components used, such as cables, housings and displays that are directly connected to the battery or are part of the human interface, must neither be flammable nor reach a temperature that, if touched, poses a danger to direct users, maintenance technicians or service personnel. - F. All materials used must be both flame retardant and halogen-free.
+At least one fuse per measuring cable / or measuring module is absolutely necessary.
+Impedance measurement through use of at least 2 fuses is required. - D. For the operational safety of the battery management system (BMS), only measuring cables / measuring modules with calibrated fuses supplied by the original manufacturer may be used during installation. - E. The system components used, such as cables, housings and displays that are directly connected to the battery or are part of the human interface, must neither be flammable nor reach a temperature that, if touched, poses a danger to direct users, maintenance technicians or service personnel. - F. All materials used must be both flame retardant and halogen-free.